Ultimate Guide to Kauai

 Kauai Vacation Rental and Villa Renters - Stocking Up

 We highly suggest making a stop at the Costco in Lihue before making your way to your vacation home.
-This is a great way to stock up on local meats, fruits, and even some wine and beer.
-Don’t forget your membership card!
+This is a great place to stock up on local meats, fruits, and even some wine and beer.
+Don't forget your membership card!

 If you're not a Costco member or do not need bulk food for your group, there are plenty of local grocery stores.
 You will also find shopping, restaurants, and various diving and snorkeling shops.
 Consult with your Exotic Estates Villa Specialist on which grocery store is closest to your vacation rental.